Creamed Chip Beef with Peas

 It’s One of My Family’s Favorite Recipes

-I stock about ten jars of the chipped beef in my pantry because I know 99% of the time when my family comes to visit they ask for it.
+I stock about ten jars of chipped beef in my pantry because I know 99% of the time when my family comes to visit, they ask for it.
 It’s easy to make ahead of time and reheat as needed.
-Some of the kids like the bread toasted and some prefer the plain soft white bread before scooping some cream chipped beef all over the bread.
+Some kids like the bread toasted, and some prefer the plain, soft white bread before scooping some cream-chipped beef all over the bread.
 The frozen cooked peas are like cherries on top of ice cream.
+Please note that today, I show you how to use freeze-dried peas.

-When my grandkids send me pictures that they made this recipe it brings me so much joy.
+When my grandkids send me pictures of how they made this recipe, it brings me so much joy.
 It’s one more way to teach our family to cook from scratch.
 Life is so good.

 Final Word

-The next time you’re craving something savory, you can totally make this Cream Chipped Beef recipe.
+The next time you’re craving something savory, you can make this Cream-Chipped Beef recipe.
 It’s honestly one of the best recipes I’ve ever made.
-You can use it as a topping on toast or on biscuits.
-You can eat it for breakfast, lunch, or dinner – it won’t disappoint.
-Go ahead and try it and let me know what you think.
+You can use it as a topping on toast or biscuits.
+You can eat it for breakfast, lunch, or dinner—it won’t disappoint.
+Go ahead and try it, and let me know what you think.
 May God bless this world, Linda.

 Similar Posts